Fundamentals of Engineering exam

 You may access and review the current FE Supplied Reference Manual, the same type you'll be using during the examination, on the NCEES website.

 Study sessions are often organized by the student chapters of ASCE and ASME once a semester.
-Check the EngiNews blog for updates about review session days and times.
-Sam will also send an email to students enrolled in ENGR 490, post dates on the College's Facebook page, and post a flyer in the display case in the hallway near SEM 133.
+Emails will be sent to students enrolled in ENGR 490, and flyers will be posted on the College's Facebook page.
 There is often a small cost in order to attend each session.

 Please contact Sam DiMuzio (firstname.lastname@example.org) with any questions about review sessions.

 Once you've passed the FE exam